-Shane , age 30, is now employed and drug-free.
+Shane, is an amazing husband and father of 3 children and along with his wife are business owners.
 However, this was not the case for many years.
 He had strained relationships and an addiction to meth that began when he was age 14, infiltrating his entire life.
 He has grappled with issues like anger and bitterness.
 Shane did not want to pass these attitudes on to his own future family.

 Being the first individual that began work at the Dream Center, he now realizes he is worthy of so much more.

 “I was addicted to meth,” he said.
 “I couldn’t get away from it.
 It was what made me get up in the morning.
 The Dream Center has been a real blessing.
 I’ve never been happier, this place and it's work is bringing real joy to me.
 This is the longest I’ve been clean,” he said.

 Shane is has seen God's redemption and restoration!
 Family relationships are restored, he is an active part of his church and God has blessed him with a wife, children, a home and business.
 There has been a transformation in his demeanor and attitudes on life and God has fulfilled some of his greatest dreams!

 "At the age of 49 I was at the end of my rope."